Support from FASE's Education Technology Office

 3. Ensure the mic is not obstructed by anything.
 In order to capture clear audio, your microphone needs to have a clear pathway to your audio source.
 If you're recording yourself speak, there should be nothing blocking the microphone from your mouth.
 Speech that is recorded using an obscured mic, will sound muffled and will be difficult to comprehend.

-4. Keep your mic in a consistant position.
+4. Keep your mic in a consistent position.
 You'll want to keep your microphone in the same position as you record.
 If you need to change locations in between a recording, try your best to approximate your initial microphone setup.
 Any inconsistencies in the placement of the microphone will be heard in the final product (i.e., portions of audio will sound different relative to others).

 4.2.
 Controlling for unwanted noise